HeroesToolChest/heroes-data/README.md

 **NOTE: This optional property will not appear just because the data is a duplicate of another version, but rather that duplicate version data was not obtainable or was just not extracted.**

-## Data Library
+## Json Data Parsing Library
-[Heroes Icons](https://github.com/HeroesToolChest/Heroes.Icons) is a dotnet core libray that parses the json files and provides objects to easily access the data.
+[Heroes Icons](https://github.com/HeroesToolChest/Heroes.Icons) is a .NET libray that parses the json files and provides objects to easily access the data.

 ## Releases
 Releases will have have up to three zip files.
 A `_all`, `_last`, and a `_new`.